top of page

 Photo from Tennessee Encyclopedia

 They married in 1840.
 His father, William Polk, was a North Carolina resident who fought in the Revolutionary War.
 Afterward, he became Surveyor-General of the Middle District of TN.
 He amassed a tremendous amount of land in Tennessee through his efforts.
 By 1819, he owned 100,000 acres in Tennessee.
 Polk’s second wife Sarah Hawkins Polk arranged for over 5,600 acres to be held for George.
 It is reputed to be the largest mansion in Maury County and one of the largest in TN.
-The mansion is located at 1522 North Main Street on U.S. Route 43/ Andrew Jackson Highway in Mt.
-Pleasant.
 The land was won by his father William Polk in a card game called “Rattle & Snap,” from the governor of North Carolina.

 Afterward, his sons moved to Maury County and settled while building large homes on portions of the 5,648 acre plantation.
 His other brothers also got large tracts: Lucius Jurnick Polk built Hamilton Place, Leonidas Polk built Ashwood, and Rufus King Polk built Westwood, and Andrew Polk purchased Ashwood later and enlarged it.
 Hamilton Place adjoined Rattle and Snap.
 Between the two properties, the brothers built St. John’s Episcopal Church.
 Leonidas went on to become an Episcopal bishop.
 The family went bankrupt after the Civil War, and the property was sold to Joseph John (JJ) Granberry (1838-1882) in 1867.